Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 Although this requires protentially duplicate code for supplicants that support multiple EAP-TLS based methods, the authors believe this means of specification to be more resistant against implementation errors and prevent error-prone user interfaces.

+# Implementation Status

+Note to RFC editor: Remove this section, as well as the reference to {{RFC7942}} before publication

+{::boilerplate RFC7942}

+There is one proof-of-concept implementation of EAP-FIDO into hostap (hostapd for the server side, wpa_supplicant on the client side) available.
+The implementation was done before the specification of this draft was finished and is therefore not compatible with any draft version, but serves as a proof-of-concept for the overall principle of using FIDO to perform an eduroam login.
+The source code can be found under [https://git.rieckers.it/rieckers/hostap/-/tree/eap_fido_poc_tnc23](https://git.rieckers.it/rieckers/hostap/-/tree/eap_fido_poc_tnc23)

 # Security Considerations